punk-domains-2/docs/contracts/soulbound/soulbound-tld-template.md

 Read more about custom data [here](custom-data.md).

-> Note that in Flexi contracts the Domain struct is defined in the [IBasePunkTLD interface](https://github.com/punk-domains/punk-contracts/blob/main/contracts/interfaces/IBasePunkTLD.sol).
+> Note that in Flexi/Soulbound contracts the Domain struct is defined in the [IBasePunkTLD interface](https://github.com/punk-domains/punk-contracts/blob/main/contracts/interfaces/IBasePunkTLD.sol).

 ## Read methods